 Questioning/Probing – All in all, the sales people scored within the average segment of the population regarding their questioning skills.
 This indicates that they have the ability to trust people and yet ask secondary questions in order to determine various details of a situation prior to making a decision or recommendation.
 This will aid in making logical suggestions to clients and prospects as well as utilize information to seek ways to improve business functions and procedures.
 Therefore, the ideal benchmark for this dimension is 4-5.

-Motivation – Typical of sales based positions the participants scored to have highly ambitious natures and will likely push for change an innovation in the workplace.
+Motivation – Typical of sales based positions.
+The participants scored to have highly ambitious natures and will likely push for change and innovation in the workplace.
 They understand the importance of an evolution in the job and tend to want recognition for their work efforts.
 The salespeople tend to be most motivated by commissions or incentives and prefer a job that provides such.
 With that in mind, the benchmark has been set at 6-9, since this is a key component in highly productive sales people.

-By comparing an employee to other employees in a job category who are meeting and exceeding the expectations of the employer in that job category, management can identify where the individuals who are not performing at the level of the highly successful performers are deficient, and determine the areas in need of attention for training, motivation and development.
+By comparing an employee to other employees in a job category who are meeting and exceeding the expectations of the employer in that job category, management can identify the deficiencies of the individuals who are not performing as well, and determine the areas in need of attention for training, motivation and development.
 With this approach, management can learn exactly what needs to be done and how to best manage and develop an employee’s performance after comparison to the successful performers.